Making green spaces more inclusive for everyone at Guisborough Forest

 By improving surfacing, signage, accessibility and shelter, we aim to make Guisborough Forest a place where:

-• More people feel confident visiting the forest for the first time
+- More people feel confident visiting the forest for the first time and can come back time and time again

-• Community groups and schools have reliable spaces to use for learning and wellbeing
+- Community groups and schools have reliable and weatherproof spaces to use for learning and wellbeing

-• People with disabilities or limited mobility can enjoy more of the forest
+- People with disabilities or reduced mobility can enjoy more of the forest

 When will the work start?